Skip to content

 Let us guide you through what is best suited for your circumstance.
 Book a free, initial consultation with a family law expert.

-Consent Orders or Binding Financial Agreements?
+Separation Agreements: Choosing Between Consent Orders and Binding Financial Agreements

 In order for a court to utilize its discretion to issue consent orders, it must be convinced that doing so is reasonable and equitable.
 Once this is accomplished, the court must be convinced that the proposed orders are reasonable and equitable.
 A court’s decision of what is “just and equitable” means that the orders must be fair to all parties and fall within the range of conceivable outcomes that may have resulted had a judicial judgment been made.